 You see, touring is not at all like it is in the movies.
-There’s almost no time for women, drugs and alcohol.
-Everyone is to busy tearing down the sound system, catching up on sleep and doing what is needed to prepare for the next show.
+There’s almost no time for women, drugs, and alcohol.
+Everyone is too busy tearing down the sound system, catching up on sleep, and doing what is needed to prepare for the next show.

 Side-note: I’ve split this post into two parts to make the reading a little easier.
 We’ll start with the PROS first.

 Enjoy and let me know if you’ve experienced any of these yourself in the comments.

 The Pros Of Touring

 1. Local Press Will Be Interested In Your Story